 Cost of taxi in Buenos Aires?

-The cost of taxi in Buenos Aires is regulated by the city government.
+The cost of a taxi in Buenos Aires is regulated by the city government.
 First, the taxi in Buenos Aires is obligated to use the meter.
 So, check it that the driver turned it on.
 There is standard fare during daytime with a start fare of $45,80 ARS (USD 0,78 / €0,70).
 Afterward it is $4,58 ARS (USD 0,07 / €0,06) per 200 meters (670 feet).
 During night time from 22h00 until 6h00 in the morning, there is an increase of 20%.

 To give you an idea.
-The cost of taxi in Buenos Aires from Plaza de Mayo to the cemetery of Recoleta will cost you around $150 ARS (USD 2,50 / €2,25).
+The cost of a taxi in Buenos Aires from Plaza de Mayo to the cemetery of Recoleta will cost you around $150 ARS (USD 2,50 / €2,25).
 A distance of 4,7km and estimated travel time of 15 minutes.

 Do taxis in Buenos Aires take credit cards?

-It is convenient to pay your taxi ride with credit card.
+It is convenient to pay your taxi ride with a credit card.
 But do taxis in Buenos Aires take credit cards?
 Yes, up to 46% of the total taxi fleet has a system to accept credit card payments (Visa, Mastercard, Diners Club, AMEX, …).
 Look out for the sticker “MercadoPago” (see image below) on the taxi window or to be sure, ask the taxi driver in English or follow sentence: “podemos pagar con tarjeta de crédito?”.

 Taxi to Buenos Aires airport